Mamiololo01/Scalable_serverless_App_with_Python_AWS_Lambda/README.md

 * 		Knowledge of RESTful API design principles and how to create an API using API Gateway
 * 		Understanding of serverless architecture and how to optimize serverless applications for performance and cost-effectiveness
 * 		Experience in developing scalable and fault-tolerant systems, including designing queue-based architectures like the one described above.

+Step 1: Creating our Lambda Function

+We start in the Lambda dashboard, by clicking “Create function”.

+We are going to ‘author from scratch’, give our function a name, select our run-time as ‘Python 3.7’, leave the architecture as default as well as the Lambda default permissions, which we are going to configure for our use-case in the next step.
+Finally, we click “Create function’.